 Shalom in Christ,

-See also these Probe resources on the historical Jesus:
+See also the Probe resources on the historical Jesus listed under related posts.

 © 2008 Probe Ministries